opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/b-latency-explanation-1.png" alt="">

-However, if the assumptions is that all responses will take 200ms, 10 operations per second won't be possible.
+However, if the assumption is that all responses will take 200ms, 10 operations per second won't be possible.
 Therefore, the highest throughput OSB can reach is 5 operations per second, as should in the following diagram.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/b-latency-explanation-2.png" alt="">